tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   |<---CertVerify-----|                    |
 ~~~~~~~~~~

-These two classes of mechanism can be complementary.
-A server could use
+These two mechanisms can be complementary.
+A server could use credentials for
-credentials for clients that support them, while using LURK to support legacy
+clients that support them, while using LURK to support legacy clients.
-clients.

 It is possible to address the short-lived certificate concerns above by
 automating certificate issuance, e.g., with ACME {{?I-D.ietf-acme-acme}}.
 In